authorTom/authorTom/README.md

 # 👋 Hi, I'm Tom

-I'm a registered nurse and clinical educator based in Birmingham, UK, with over 15 years of NHS experience.
+I'm a registered nurse and clinical educator based in Birmingham, UK.
 I’m passionate about using technology to improve clinical education, healthcare delivery, and the everyday experiences of patients and professionals.

 ## 💡 What I Do